epicserve/expandable-ads/README.md

 Expandable Ads
 ==============

 Expandable ads is an example of how to create ads that expand by either sliding down or sliding from right to left.
-You can display the ads for using any ad network (i.e. [Google DFP][DFP]) that allows third party Javascript.
+You can display the ads using any ad network (i.e. [Google DFP][DFP]) that allows third party Javascript.

 [DFP]: http://www.google.com/dfp/

 Example Usage
 -------------
 -------------

 ### Javascript Example for Testing